Earning a Master of Social Work (MSW) degree at Wurzweiler is the first step toward changing your world.

 Open only to ordained or certified clergy of all faiths (and their spouses, where applicable) who are institutionally affiliated and who hold a bachelor's degree or equivalent.

 Learn more about the Wurzweiler Interdenominational Clergy Plan (PDF).

 Earn the MSW from Wurzweiler School of Social Work and the JD from Benjamin N. Cardozo School of Law.
 A maximum of 16 credits may be taken during any semester in which a student is registered for any Cardozo course.
 This joint degree takes four years to complete.

 Candidates must apply to and be admitted by both schools separately.
-Ideally, the application is made to both programs simultaneously; a student already at one school may apply to the other during her or his first year.
+Ideally, the application is made to both programs simultaneously.
 Admission to one school does not guarantee admission to the other, but it can strengthen the application.

 During the first two years of study, students can complete the first-year program at each school in turn.
 During each of the remaining four semesters, students may divide their coursework between the two schools, to be consistent with the academic regulations of each school.

 Learn more about the Wurzweiler-Cardozo Joint MSW-JD Program (PDF).